wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.1.6 - 2014/09/09 =
+* Tweak - Added PHP Public Static to functions in Class.
+Done so that Public Static warnings don't show in DE_BUG mode.
+* Tweak - Use $wpdb->esc_like() function instead of like_escape() function, which is deprecated on WordPress 4.0
+* Tweak - Updated google font face in plugin framework.
+* Tweak - Tested 100% compatible with WP e-Commerce 3.8.14.3
+* Tweak - Tested 100% compatible with WordPress Version 4.0

+= 2.1.1.5 - 2014/07/22 =
+* Fix - Moved $search_box_text into esc_js() function to stop the search breaking when default text is entered with slash characters.

+= 2.1.1.4 - 2014/06/23 =
+* Tweak - Added support for placeholder feature for input, email , password , text area types.
+* Tweak - Updated chosen js script to latest version 1.1.0 on the a3rev Plugin Framework
+* Tweak - Update plugins wordpress.org description and admin Yellow sidebar text.

+= 2.1.1.3 - 2014/05/24 =
+* Tweak - Chnaged add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
+* Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )
+* Fix - Code tweaks to fix a3 Plugins Framework conflict with WP e-Commerce tax rates.

+= 2.1.1.2 - 2014/05/20 =
+* Tweak - Checked and updated for full compatibility with WP e-Commerce Version 3.8.14.1 and WordPress version 3.9.1
+* Fix - Updated preg_replace function that removes special characters from database query.
+* Credit - to Peter Scott [Web Systems Management](http://www.websysman.com/) for advising the issue and access to find and fix it.

 = 2.1.1.1 - 2014/04/28 =
-Tweak - Added new Google Analytics tab and config settings to dashboard.
-(New Pro Version feature) Tweak - Updated Framework help text font for consistency.
+* Tweak - Added new Google Analytics tab and config settings to dashboard.
+(New Pro Version feature)
+* Tweak - Updated Framework help text font for consistency.
-Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
-Tweak - Checked and updated for full compatibility with WordPress version 3.9
+* Tweak - Checked and updated for full compatibility with WordPress version 3.9

 = 2.1.1 - 2014/02/08 =
 * Feature - Special Characters Within near match.
 Query strings that CONTAINS a special character eg d'E return all matches found for d'e and de.